 We love brands that make clothing in the good ol’ U.S. of A. There’s a sense of pride in wearing it, and you can often expect that pride to last for a long time, as durability is a common theme among American-made garb.
-That said, there is one piece of clothing we find ourselves occasionally looking overseas for: jeans.
+But, occasionally we’ll head overseas for particular garments.
+And if you talk with denim enthusiasts enough you know that the best destination for a new pair of jeans is Japan.
 The brands in Japan know denim.
 Using high-quality materials, they craft jeans untouched by other labels in the world.
 Which of these makers should you consider when you’re in the market for your next pair?
-Here are the eight we love the most.
+Allow us to help.

 A carefully guarded weaving method is just one of the reasons Oni jeans are prized.
 The small company based in Okayama, Japan, is fairly secretive compared to others on this list.
-It is said that all the jeans are woven by the owner on a single loom, though, since he doesn’t often to press, very little info is out there to corroborate that claim.
-What is out there is a collection of (often) slimmer fitting jeans that are incredibly slubby, meaning they’re more textured and feel rougher than most jeans you’ll find at a Macy’s.
+It is said that all the jeans are woven by the owner on a single loom.
+Though, since he doesn’t often speak to press, very little info is out there to corroborate that claim.
+What is out there is a collection of (often) slimmer-fitting jeans that are incredibly slubby, meaning they’re more textured and feel rougher than most jeans you’ll find at a Macy’s.
 This is a characteristic loved by many hardcore denim fans.
 A lot of Oni options are a bit hairy and demand to be touched.
-Of course, the time-consuming production and lack of a large staff mean getting your hands on a pair isn’t always easy, though a few stores do carry some.
+Of course, the time-consuming production and lack of a large staff mean getting your hands on a pair isn’t always easy.a few stores do carry some.
 Link

 When it comes to newer Japanese denim brands, few stand out in our eyes as much as Tanuki.
 Why?
 Well, since its founders have years of denim industry experience, it’s not like the brand is working out any kinks early in its tenure.
 Tanuki specializes in unsanforized denim, which means it hasn’t been pre-shrunk.
 While this can lead some buyers astray when it comes to sizing, there are many who prize unsanforized denim for its pure nature.
 Since unsanforized denim wasn’t touched after the jeans were made, the denim is usually rougher and more lively.
 We’re also big fans of the Tanuki mark stitched into every pair.
 The two lines can be found on the back pocket, with one representing the past and Japanese tradition, and the other representing the future and the strength to change.
 As for the colors, the red and white are pulled from the Japanese flag.
 It’s a nice little design element we dig.
 Link